mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 # Building a web-based control panel

-There were many attempts for building web-based client applications for Tango, including Canone [], GoTan [], Taurus Web [], mTango [] and TangoJS [].
-In this paper TangoJS is used to develop a web-based control panel application.
+There were many attempts to allow building web-based client applications for Tango, including Canone [], GoTan [], Taurus Web [], mTango [].
+In [] the TangoJS project has been presented.
+In this paper, we show how to use TangoJS  develop a web-based control panel application.
+The following sections provide introduction to TangoJS development, formulate control panel requirements, present development process step-by-step and give an overview of configuration and deployment process.

 ## TangoJS introduction

 TangoJS framework takes a novel approach to address the problem of integrating Tango Controls with web browser environments.

-* blah blah blah copy paste from thesis, ch.
+* blah blah blah copy paste from thesis, Ch.
 4.

+## Goal setting and requirements analysis

 ## Interactive synoptic panel

-# Deployment
+## Deployment

 * tango container
 * mTango container